Earn your ergonomics certificate online

 - Ergonomic evaluation and control techniques

-This certificate is earned by satisfactorily completing one course (GSLL 2030), which is organized in three major units and 30 modules with quizzes and exercises within the six-month scheduled period.
+This certificate is earned by satisfactorily completing within the six-month scheduled period one ergonomics course (GSLL 2030), which is organized in three major units and 30 modules with quizzes and exercises.
 You may enroll at any time as most students do not require the full six months to complete the work.
 The course may be completed ahead of the schedule but will not be extended.

-- Unit 1 – Principles of Ergonomics: covers factors that have been recognized to improve or degrade the human work experience.
+Unit 1 – Principles of Ergonomics: Discover factors that have been recognized to improve or degrade the human work experience.

-- Unit 2 – Ergonomics of the Office Environment: covers the modern office environment, using computers safely, and cumulative trauma disorders.
+Unit 2 – Ergonomics of the Office Environment: Learn about the modern office environment, using computers safely, and cumulative trauma disorders.

-- Unit 3 – Ergonomics of Back Injuries: covers lifting safely, back disorders, work evaluation, equipment and design.
+Unit 3 – Ergonomics of Back Injuries: Focus on lifting safely, back disorders, work evaluation, equipment and design.

 No textbooks are required.
 All materials needed for this course are available online.

-Noncredit certificates do not produce academic credit nor appear on a Colorado State University academic transcript.
+Noncredit certificates do not produce academic credit or appear on a Colorado State University academic transcript.